-- Fun in the Sun: 350 youth improve their academic, behavioral, and social skills, instead of falling behind, through this national award-winning summer learning program.
+- Fun in the Sun: 350 students improve their academic, behavioral, and social skills, instead of falling behind, through this national award-winning summer learning program.
+The program operates at 6 sites across the county.
 200 parents practice positive parenting practices and family strengthening activities through specialized parent engagement curriculum.

-- United for Literacy: 25,000 students at 30+ schools have access to individualized, online reading enhancement programs that improve their literacy skills and boost their motivation to pursue higher education and a career.
+- United for Literacy School-Based Programs: 25,000+ students at 45+ schools have access to individualized, online reading enhancement programs that improve their literacy skills and boost their motivation to pursue higher education and a career.

-- Kindergarten Success Institutes: Early education programming helps 250+ kindergarteners master basic academic and social/emotional skills for success in school.
+- Early Learning Success Institutes/Kindergarten Success Institutes: Early education programming helps 250+ pre-K through 2nd grade students master basic academic and social/emotional skills for success in school.

 - Dolly Parton's Imagination Library: Free monthly books help over 1,200 children up to age 5 start fostering a love of reading.

-- United for Financial Empowerment: over 3,000 low/moderate-income families and individuals build long-term financial stability through free tax preparation assistance, financial literacy education, and access to emergency savings accounts, college savings plans, and retirement accounts.
+- Volunteer Income Tax Assistance (VITA): An average of 3,000 low/moderate-income families and individuals every year build long-term financial stability through free tax preparation assistance, financial literacy education, and access to emergency savings accounts, college savings plans, and retirement accounts.

-- For the Thomas Fire and resulting debris flow disasters, UWSBC partnered with United Way of Ventura County to establish and manage the United Way Thomas Fire & Flood Fund to provide relief to Santa Barbara County and Ventura County.
+- Natural Disaster Relief: During the Thomas Fire and resulting debris flow disasters, United Way of Santa Barbara County partnered with United Way of Ventura County to establish and manage the United Way Thomas Fire & Flood Fund to provide relief to Santa Barbara County and Ventura County.
 In Santa Barbara County, UWSBC distributed $2,045,988 to 421 households representing 1,200 individuals affected by the disasters, and 20 community organizations providing short- and long-term relief efforts.